Dispensary Etiquette: What to Know Before Your First Visit

 Dispensary Layout and Queue Etiquette

+Most dispensaries are structured around controlled customer flow.
 You check in at a reception desk, wait in a designated area, and are called into the retail space when a budtender is free.
+Do not walk into the retail area before you are called.

+Photography is generally prohibited inside dispensaries for security and customer privacy reasons.
+Keep your phone away unless you are referencing your online order.
 Keep conversations discreet in the waiting area, and keep your group small.

+Two people are usually the practical limit for a smooth visit.
+Tipping is appreciated and not mandatory.
+Think of it like tipping at a coffee shop.
 If a budtender spends real time helping you find something great, a tip of $5 to $10 is a nice acknowledgment.

 Delivery Etiquette and Alternatives to In-Store Shopping

+In states where cannabis delivery is legal, the etiquette is straightforward.
+Be ready when the driver arrives, have your ID out before they reach the door, and complete the transaction at the entrance.
 Do not invite delivery drivers inside, and tip similarly to how you would tip a food delivery driver.

 For readers in states without legal recreational programs, or those who find dispensary visits uncomfortable or inaccessible, there is a real alternative.
 Cannabis delivery services have expanded significantly, and online hemp-derived THC options now ship to most states.

 Mood's THCa flower ships directly to your door with standard card payments and detailed effect-based categories you can browse at your own pace.
+If you'd rather skip the waiting room entirely, you can shop premium flower online and have it delivered.

 There are honest tradeoffs to know about: you cannot see or smell the flower before it arrives, there is no budtender available for real-time follow-up questions, and customers are responsible for checking local legality in their area.